The Allies meet in France and decide upon Germany’s fate.

 [Germany and France, 1919] While the National Assembly in Weimar debated, the victorious powers negotiated in Paris.
 The German delegation was not admitted.

 The conditions for peace were very hard: Germany lost large territories, had to pay large-scale reparations, drastically reduce troops and hand over most of her war material.
 What embittered Germans most was the War Guilt Clause in Article 231: Germany had to accept the sole responsibility of the war.
 The article was seen as an injustice and there was a view that Germany would sign “away her honor”.

 Conservatives, nationalists and ex-military leaders condemned the treaty.
-Republican politicians who spoke in favor of signing the treaty were viewed with suspicion as persons of questionable loyalty.
+Republican politicians who spoke for signing the treaty were viewed with suspicion as persons of questionable loyalty.
 The young Weimar Republic, however, was seriously weakened from the very beginning.

 Allied occupation of the Rhineland

-The left and right banks of the Rhine River would be permanently demilitarized, and allied troops would occupy the left bank of the Rhine and bridge heads in Cologne (British sector), Coblenz (American sector)and Mayence (French sector) for a period of 5-15 years.
+The left and right banks of the Rhine River would be permanently demilitarized, and allied troops would occupy the left bank of the Rhine and bridge heads in Cologne (British sector), Coblenz (American sector) and Mainz (French sector) for 5-15 years.
 A 50 km wide strip along the Rhine would be demilitarized.
 Moreover, the Allies had to right to occupy the right bank, too, if they found that Germany violated the treaty.

 After the War, in Versailles 1919, President Woodrow Wilson said: “I have always detested Germany.
 I have never gone there.
 But I have read many German books on law.
 They are so far from our views that they have inspired in me a feeling of aversion.”